-Effect HAZ-1: Hazardous materials used during construction and operations could be released into the environment.
-The discussion for the Proposed Project is applicable to Alternative 4.
+Effect HAZ-1: Hazardous materials used during construction and operations could be released into the environment and construction could uncover previously unidentified UXOs.
+Potential release of hazardous materials and uncovering UXOs during construction would be as described for the Proposed Project.